crsh/papaja/README.md

 ![APA template selection](inst/images/template_selection.png)

 If you want to add citations specify your BibTeX-file in the YAML front matter of the document (`bibliography: my.bib`) and you can start citing.
 If necessary, have a look at R Markdown's [overview of the citation syntax](http://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html).
+You may also be interested in [citr](github.com/crsh/citr), an R Studio addin to swiftly insert Markdown citations.

 ### Helper functions to report analyses